mattermost/mattermost-developer-documentation/site/content/blog/2019-12-18-cloud-monitoring.md

           clusterID: cluster2
 ```

 Using labels, makes the identification of the clusters easier in the Grafana dashboards and panels.

 Having the ability to add and remove targets, when a new Prometheus server is registered or deregistered with Route53 in an automated way is really important, which is why we developed a [Lambda function](https://github.com/mattermost/mattermost-cloud-monitoring/tree/master/prometheus-dns-registration-service) that handles the updates of the Prometheus server configmap, when a new Route53 record is created/deleted.

 #### Data Transfer Cost and DNS Resolution

-Data transferring cost can be significant and using AWS internal traffic reduces cost and improves security.
+A major factor of monitoring is that data transferring cost can be significant and in our case using AWS internal traffic reduced cost and improves security.
 Private Load Balancers, as well as private Hosted Zones and Transit Gateways are used to keep all traffic internal and support DNS resolution and cluster communication.

-One of the obstacles we have faced had to do with the DNS resolution of Prometheus servers running in clusters in separate VPCs.
+One of the obstacles we have faced by using private hosted zones, had to do with the DNS resolution of Prometheus servers running in clusters in separate VPCs.
 Due to the traffic being internal Bind9 servers are used for the resolution of the private hosted zone records.
-In addition, custom AMIs that include the DNS configuration are created and used for the cluster deployment.
+In addition, custom AMIs with preconfigured DNS setup are created and used for the cluster deployment.

+With this setup all services can communicate using custom internal DNS records and traffic cost was reduced to a couple of dollars per month.